-Uncovered car storage works a lot like a parking lot outside of a business or a driveway outside your home.
-Some uncovered vehicle storage options include a paved lot, while others keep cars parked on a dirt lot.
+Uncovered car storage is reminiscent of a regular parking lot outside a business or a home driveway.
+Some options offer a paved lot, while others provide a dirt lot for parking.

 Uncovered car storage presents two main advantages.
 First, it offers improved security compared to leaving your vehicle parked at an unattended home or apartment.
 Second, it is a less expensive alternative to covered storage.